DJFox11/smo-kingdom-blender/README.md

 To remove the addon, hit the `Remove` button to uninstall.
 Then you can install the newest avaliable version.

 ## Special Thanks
-masbmf03 / szs_decompress: Gives the addon the ability to decompress the game's `.szs` files containg the models. https://github.com/masbmf03/szs_compress
+masbmf03 / szs_decompress: Gives the addon the ability to decompress the game's `.szs` files containg the models, textures, and materials.\
+https://github.com/masbmf03/szs_compress

-MonsterDruide1 / OdysseyDecomp: A very useful tool for managing the game's StageData files. https://github.com/MonsterDruide1/OdysseyDecomp
+MonsterDruide1 / OdysseyDecomp: A very useful tool for managing the game's StageData files.\
+https://github.com/MonsterDruide1/OdysseyDecomp

-RenaKunisaki / bfres-importer: A tool used for importing .`bfres` files, with support for models, textures, and materials. https://github.com/RenaKunisaki/bfres_importer
+RenaKunisaki / bfres-importer: A tool used for importing .`bfres` files, with support for models, textures, and materials.\
+https://github.com/RenaKunisaki/bfres_importer